Science Friday® is produced by the Science Friday Initiative, a 501(c)(3) nonprofit organization.

 How We Share the Information We Collect

-Aggregate Information (non-personally identifiable): We may share aggregated demographic information about our reader base with our third-party advertising partners, including browser information and traffic statistics.
+Aggregate Information (non-personally identifiable): We may share aggregated demographic information about our reader base with our third-party advertising partners and third-party vendors, including browser information and traffic statistics.
 We do not link this data to individual readers' accounts or personally identifiable information.

 Personally identifiable information: We do not share personally identifiable information with third parties, with one limited exception: we may disclose personally identifiable information about you if we have a good faith belief that doing so is required by law, such as pursuant to a subpoena or other judicial or administrative order.